nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 All of this is technical, and I suspect that is the other reason nobody gave the whole problem a structure: each piece was hard enough on its own, and holding all of them at once looked like a philosophy project.
-It is not, once the pieces are in hand.
-Three conditions, three residues, two marks, and a count.
-What takes discipline is keeping hold of what we are actually talking about, which is not trust in the abstract.
-It is truth, or at least the verifiable kind, and exactly where its edges are.
+It is not, once the pieces are in hand: three conditions, three residues, two marks, and a count.
+What takes discipline is keeping hold of what we are actually talking about, which is not trust in the abstract but truth, or at least the verifiable kind, and exactly where its edges are.

 Piece by piece, our contribution is small: an exhaustive bound, and two calculi for working with claims coherently, tying together things the fields already knew.
-That is how a field matures.
-People work for decades on partial understandings, each sound in its corner, and then someone puts the pieces in one place and the folklore turns out to have a shape.
+That is how a field matures: decades of partial understandings, each sound in its corner, until someone puts the pieces in one place and the folklore turns out to have a shape.
 The shape is what closes the book, because a count is not a matter of taste.
-Since we found it, it has explained after the fact more than we have had time to write down, and it has shaped two protocols in advance, the atom's declare-first record and Cyphr's witness layer, both described above.
-Standard formulations, a machine proof, and a structure that explains what it did not predict and predicts what it has not yet explained: that is why we are confident, and it is the only reason.
+Since we found it, it has explained after the fact more than we have had time to write down, and it has shaped two protocols in advance, the atom's declare-first record and Cyphr's witness layer.
+Standard formulations, a machine proof, and a structure that explains what it did not predict and predicts what it has not yet explained: that is why we are confident, and the only reason.

-For the record, the order things happened in.
+The order things happened in, since it is the only credential I have.
 I found the trichotomy.
 Then I built a record system to keep long AI-assisted sessions honest: graded claims, signed entries, an append-only log, an open surface of unbacked claims and unanswered questions.
 It adheres to the trichotomy;